HSF/hsf.github.io/organization/_posts/2017-11-15-packaging.md

 ## Introduction

 * Next meeting on the 29th November
-  * Graeme has booked a room at CERN.
+  * Graeme has booked room 40-R-D10 at CERN.
 * Call for volunteers to give talks on their projects/experiment needs.
   * Specifically on Use Cases and on the contents of the Test Stack.
 * Offer to get external speaker on Portage.
 Maybe not next meeting but beyond.